JosephABudd/kickzig/README.md

 As I continue to learn and appreciate zig and dvui, I am recreating my kick code generator to work with zig and dvui.

-## Feb 12, 2024

-Updated wiki.

-## Feb 10, 2024

-Put changes made to modal EOJ into all the other screens.

-## Feb 9, 2024
+## March 14, 2024

-I thought I had kickzig and the framework it generates working the way I wanted, so I began building a CRUD.
-It wasn't long before I wanted some changes.

-### zig release

-Upated to work with zig released on 2024-01-25.

-### Startup params

-1. Added back-end startup params that are passed through the back-end at startup as every part of it is initialized.
-The developer can add to the back-end startup params if needed.
-I needed to when I added my sqlite module because I needed to pass my sqlite Store to the backend message handlers.
-1. I did the same with the front-end just to be safe.
-I added front-end startup params that are passed through the front-end at startup as every part of it is initialized.
-The developer can add to the front-end startup params if needed.

-### Messages

-The old command for adding a message is gone.
-There are 3 more new commands for adding messages.

-### Added a closing down process
+* The main menu is optional.
+* The front-end screens are simpler and easier to use.

-The closing down process runs any call backs set to run right before the window closes.
+* The closing down process logs the error info if there is an error.
+* Added missing CLI responses.

+### To do.
+The next big steps are

+* The wiki needs to be redone.
+* Spawned tabs.
+Tabs which can be added and removed.
+* Review the closing down process.
+* Review responses when `kickzig message` and `kickzig screen` commands are used before the `kickzig framework` command.

-### To do
+### More to do

-* add clearer CLI responses and followup instructions,
+* review CLI error and success responses.
-* add the missing source code documentation,
+* review source code documentation,
-* fix the bad source code documentation.

-### kickzig is a code generator
+## kickzig is a framework code generator

-Kickzig generates my version of an application framework, written in zig, using dvui, that is ready to build and run right away.
+Kickzig generates my version of an application framework, written in zig, using dvui.
+The framework is an application that is ready to build and run right away.
 The application has a front-end which is the gui logic and it has the back-end which is the business logic.
 The front-end and back-end communicate asynchronously using messages.
 Kickzig also adds and removes those messages.

 1. The framework puts the application code at
    * «app-folder»/ (build.zig, build.zig.zon, standalone.zig, etc)
-   * «app-folder»/src/@This/back-end/ (back-end code)
+   * «app-folder»/src/@This/backend/ (back-end code)
-   * «app-folder»/src/@This/front-end/ (front-end code)
+   * «app-folder»/src/@This/frontend/ (front-end code)
    * «app-folder»/src/@This/deps/ (dependencies)
 1. Vendor code can be placed in «app-folder»/src/vendor/.
 1. DVUI must be cloned into «app-folder»/src/vendor/dvui/.